-Not sure if you're looking at bees or wasps?
+Not sure if you're looking at bees, wasps or yellow jackets?
 A honeybee swarm is an obvious thing, but solitary insects may take a bit of sleuthing.
 Honey bees are not yellow.
-Check here before you call.
+It is helpful to do a little research to identify the critter before you call (insect pictures can be found at https://www.insectidentification.org/).
 Text a photo to the beekeeper, if possible.

-If you have honeybees (not wasps) in a wall or in a structure on your property, please call a professional to safely remove the bees.
-As a courtesy, below is a list of member beekeepers who are experienced, licensed, insured, and charge a fee for service.
+If you have honeybees (not wasps or yellow Jackets) in a wall or in a structure on your property, please call a professional to safely remove the bees.
+As a courtesy, below is a list of member beekeepers who are experienced, licensed, insured, and charge a fee for service

 Click on these regional bee associations who also offer swarm rescue.Gilroy Beekeepers Association

 Sonoma County Beekeepers Association

 © 2021 Santa Clara Valley Beekeepers Guild.